Law of the Iterated Logarithm for Markov Semigroups with Exponential Mixing in the Wasserstein Distance: Introduction

 Over time, a few versions of limit theorems for general, non-stationary, continuous-time Markov processes on Polish spaces have been developed.
 The most general result of this kind to date appears to be \cite[Theorem 2.1]{b:komorowski}, which establishes the CLT for Markov-Feller continuous-time processes under the so-called exponential mixing in the Wasserstein distance~$d_W$.
 Specifically, letting $\{P_t\}_{t\geq 0}$ denote the Markov semigroup under consideration (acting on probability measures), and assuming that each $P_t$ preserves the finiteness of measures' first moments, this property can be defined as follows: there exist constants $c,\gamma>0$ such that, for all $t\geq 0$ and any two probability measures $\nu_1,\nu_2$ with finite first moments, we have

-Naturally, in addition to this mixing property, certain assumptions guaranteeing the uniform integrability of $\rho(x_0,\cdot)^{2+\delta}$ with respect to $\mu P_t$, $t\geq 0$ -- where $\mu$ is the initial distribution, $x_0\in X$, and $\delta>0$ -- are required too.
+Naturally, in addition to this mixing property, certain assumptions guaranteeing the uniform integrability of $\rho(x_0,\cdot)^{2+\delta}$ with respect to $\mu P_t$, $t\geq 0$ -- where $x_0\in X$, $\delta>0$, and $\mu$ is the initial distribution of an associated Markov process -- are required too.
 A discrete-time counterpart of \cite[Theorem 2.1]{b:komorowski} is given in \cite[Theorem 5.1]{gulgowski}.
-What is both noteworthy and somewhat surprising about the latter is that order-$2$ uniform integrability is sufficient instead of the aforementioned, more typical `order-strictly-higher-than-2' condition, used in \cite{b:komorowski} and also employed in the present paper (see Assumption \ref{cnd:a4}).
+What is both noteworthy and somewhat surprising about the latter is that order-$2$ uniform integrability is sufficient instead of the aforementioned, more typical `order-strictly-higher-than-2' condition, used in~\cite{b:komorowski} and also employed in the present paper (see Assumption \ref{cnd:a4}).

 With regard to the LIL, a criterion analogous in spirit to \cite[Theorem 2.1]{b:komorowski}, but formulated for discrete-time Markov chains, was established in \cite{b:bolt_majewski}.
-At the same time, to the best of our knowledge no such result addressing the LIL in the continuous-time setting has been obtained so far.
+To the best of our knowledge, however, no such result addressing the LIL in the continuous-time setting has been obtained so far.
 This gap in the literature actually constitutes the primary motivation for the present work.
 Besides \cite{b:komorowski} and \cite{b:bolt_majewski}, our work is also inspired by LIL-type results for some particular classes of Markov processes, including, e.g.,\cite{b:komorowski_LIL}.

-In our framework, however, we are compelled to adopt a slightly stronger version of condition \eqref{e:war_kom} by requiring $c = 1$, albeit in a somewhat weaker formulation regarding its domain of validity, which is here restricted to Dirac measures.
+In our framework we are nevertheless compelled to adopt a slightly stronger version of condition \eqref{e:war_kom} by requiring $c = 1$, albeit in a somewhat weaker formulation regarding its domain of validity, here restricted to Dirac measures.
 Specifically, we assume that there exists $\gamma > 0$ such that for every $t \geq 0$ and any $x, y \in X$,